hesco/hesco-weave/README.md

 So far this has only been tested on Debian, jessie/testing.
-Reports of your experiences with this code in other environments are appreciated, particularly when they include tests and patches, particularly when they come in the form of a Pull Request.
+Reports of your experiences with this code in other environments are appreciated, particularly when they include tests and patches, particularly when they come in the form of a Pull Request, even if only to patch this README.md to report on success or failure of this module in your environment.

 # DEVELOPMENT